Bank of England seeks operations chief to ease governor's burden

 Executive search company Odgers Berndtson will conduct the first phase of the recruitment of a Chief Operating Officer, the BoE added.

-Chancellor George Osborne is expected to announce his choice for the governor role in his autumn budget statement on December 5.
+Finance minister George Osborne is expected to announce his choice for the governor role in his autumn budget statement on Dec.
+5.

 The central bank also announced on Monday that its Finance Director Warwick Jones would leave together with King at the end of June 2013.